Home Child Care Provider and Home Support Worker Pilot: Making a final decision

 Bridging open work permit (Category A & B)

-To obtain a bridging open work permit (BOWP), applicants can apply online.
-As of August 17, 2021, they should submit the BOWP application if they have completed the 24 month experience and have received their approval-in-principle letter (issued after eligibility is passed), or at any time after (previously, it may have been included within the APR).
+To obtain a BOWP, applicants can apply online.
+As of August 17, 2021 (when the Permanent Residence (PR) Portal started being used to receive caregiver applications), applicants should submit the BOWP application if they have completed the required work experience only once they have received their approval-in-principle letter (issued after eligibility is passed, including work experience), or at any time after (previously, it may have been included in the application for permanent residence).

 Additional processing information can be found under the caregivers’ BOWP Program Delivery Instructions.